xelfia/XELF.MagicaVoxel.Shaders/README.md

 * This will assist you:
   * To make a gradient.
   * To add an antialiasing effect.
-  * To add rounded corner effect.
+  * To add a rounded corner effect.
 * Keeps it shape:
   * Empty voxel to empty voxel
   * Valid voxel to valid voxel